jeroendesloovere/add-text-to-images/README.md

-# add-text-to-image
+# AddTextToImage PHP class

-Add text to images using PHP.
+This AddTextToImage PHP class allows you to add text(s) to images using PHP.
+Can for example be used to add promotional texts to images on the fly.

 ## Documentation